linzjs/linz/docs/models.rst

 ``labels`` is used to provide a label and description for the model.

-``labels`` should be an object, keyed by field names and strings of the human friendly versions of your field names.
+``labels`` should be an Object, keyed by field names and strings of the human friendly versions of your field names.

 For example::